Eleanor Stackhouse Atkinson: Career

 The book is often considered a classic, especially for children, and has been reprinted several times; it was the basis for the films Challenge to Lassie (MGM, 1949) and Greyfriars Bobby (Disney, 1961), although both of these postdated her death.
 Both films starred Donald Crisp.

 Personal life

 Blake's daughter, Eleanor Blake, wrote a detective novel, Death Down East (1942).
 Her son, Atkinson's grandson, was the movie and television actor Wally Cox.
-Her husband Francis Atkinson was a fellow newspaperman and opened The Little Chronicle along with her.
+Her husband Francis Atkinson was a fellow newspaperman and opened The Little Chronicle Publishing Company with her.